jprine/pelican-plugins/lightbox/readme.rst

 Upgrade Wishlist
 -------------------
-The three major upgrades I'd like to see are:
+The three major upgrades I'd personally like are:

-1. Automatic copying of the required files and header metadata
+1. Automatic copying of the required files and header metadata.
+This plugin (and most others) should work with any theme and not require the user to manually copy files.
 2. Ability to choose between alternate Lightbox-like implementations (e.g.:
 `Slim-box`_, Colorbox_, or a `pure`_ `CSS3`_ `version`_ ?)
 3. Implement automatic resizing or ability to link to another image.
+4. Implement a more generic modal box, i.e. include support for videos, links, etc.

 I won't be getting to them anytime soon.
 I started on #1, but my pelican- / python-fu is weak so I haven't yet figured it out.
 If someone else would like